Binita Toppo

-Binita Toppo, (born 21 November 1980) is a member of the India women's national field hockey team.
-She played with the team when it won the Gold at the 2004 Women's Hockey Asia Cup.
+Binita Toppo (born 21 November 1980) is an Indian former field hockey player who played for the India women's field hockey team.
+She was part of the team that won the 2004 Women's Hockey Asia Cup.
 Toppo is currently employed with Western Railways.

 Early life

 Toppo was born in Lulkidihi in the Sundergarh district of Odisha.
 She lost her father at a very young age and her mother worked at a school as a cleaner.

 Education

 Toppo studied at the Mahindra College in Ranchi.
 She trained at the Panposh Sports Hostel, Rourkela.
-Toppo completed coaches’ training programs at Tata Football Academy, Jamshedpur and Baichung Bhutia Football Schools, Delhi.
+Toppo completed coaches' training programs at Tata Football Academy, Jamshedpur and Baichung Bhutia Football Schools, Delhi.

 Career and training

-Toppo made it to the Indian National team in 2004.
+Toppo made it to the Indian national team in 2004.
 Prior to that, she had won many local tournaments in the state.
 She led the Indian women's hockey team in the 2007 Women's Asia Cup.
 She led the U-16 Jharkhand state team along with studying at school.
 She ranked position 5 in Common Wealth Sport in the year 2010.

 Toppo played at the full back position in the Indian women's hockey team in the domestic circuit.